BJP Campus Statement

 Step-by-step instructions to request your DCCCD transcript

 Tuition is the dollar amount you pay for your courses.
 The amount of tuition you pay is based on where you live and the number of credit hours you are taking.
-If you live in Dallas County, the cost of tuition is $135 per three-hour class.

 for more information on Tuition.